 Carbon Warfare was definitely an impressive title, particularly if you're a fan of decimating the human population or simulation type games of the same sort.
 It's got an interesting set of available strategies and you'll need to think critically in order to pick the best paths.
 While some opportunities may fuel your weather, others might offer a better way of doing so without gathering the attention of the poor humans.
 It was also strangely satisfying causing the destruction since you can essentially light areas on fire and terrifying at the same time considering the message this game was conveying.
 It's something different for sure and it provides a new look at global warming which is something that will only be discussed more as time goes by.

-Review Done on Carbon Warfare for IOS
+Carbon Warfare for IOS

 Review Code Provided by Path Advisors